achannarasappa/ticker/README.md

 sudo snap install ticker
 ```

+Note: config file will need to be set with `--config $HOME/ticker.yaml` since Snap does not allow access to dotfiles

 ### Third-party repositories
 These repositories are maintained by a third-party and may not have the latest versions available